-The structure of the problem turns out to be largely determined by the configuration of zeros of this structural function.
-A calculation shows that $\Lambda(z; H_1,H_2)$ has the unique complex zero $z_0$ in the first quadrant when $H_1>H_2$.
-As $H_1$ approaches $H_2$ this zero moves towards positive real semi-axis and at $H_1=H_2$ degenerates to the purely real value $t_0 = \sqrt{\beta^2 + \mu^2/\eps}$.
-When $H_1< H_2$ this function has no zeros.
+The structure of the filtering problem turns out to be largely determined by the configuration of zeros of this function.
+A simple calculation shows that $\Lambda(z; H_1,H_2)$ has the unique complex zero $z_0$ in the first quadrant when $H_1>H_2$.
+As $H_1$ approaches $H_2$ this zero moves towards positive real semiaxis, and, at $H_1=H_2$, degenerates to the purely real value